ujjwal-basnet/100days-for-them/README.md

 # 100days-for-them
-8-18 hours Dailly  (dev dairy)
+10-18 hours Dailly  (dev dairy)

-# 🚀 100 Days (8–18 hrs/day) Challenge
+# 🚀 100 Days (10–18 hrs/day) Challenge serious stuff

-A focused, high-discipline challenge to level up my AI,  Deep Learning,  and MLOps/system building skills
+IDK , i am quite serious this time , i got Pretty  awsome  backlogs to cover and also be craft my resume , Write a research papers and be job ready within this 6 months , i am cooked

 ## 📅 This week : June 29 – July 6 (2025)